 How many calories do you need to burn to lose 1 kg in a week?

-The U.S. National Institutes of Health recommends creating a caloric deficit of 3500 calories per week to lose 0.5 kg of weight.
-This suggests that the answer to the question How do I lose 1 kg in a week? should be 7000-7500 calories in a week, which can break down to burning 500-1000 calories a day.
+Creating a caloric deficit of 3500 calories per week to lose 0.5 kg of weight answers the question: How do I lose 1 kg in a week?
+Losing 7000-7500 calories in a week, which can break down to burning 500-1000 calories a day.
 A study, surprisingly, found that heavier folks tend to shed weight faster.
 They might stick to their calorie-cutting plans better or have fewer cravings.
 Age also plays a role, with older adults showing better compliance with dietary guidelines and thus experiencing more significant weight loss.
 This could be due to several factors, such as older adults having reduced cravings and more.

 Weekwise Diet Chart to lose 1 kg in a week